wassupluke/Launcher/docs/settings.md

 ### Hide navigation bar

 Remove the navigation bar from the home screen.
-Enabling this setting may make it difficult to use the device if gestures are not setup properly.
+Enabling this setting may make it difficult to use the device if gestures are not set up properly.

 **type:**&nbsp;`toggle`